patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

     - But in this limited time, just go for simple *DRAFT*
 ### Scaling and align videos
+The next 2 steps are unifying the scale and position alignment of the data.
+They are separate steps but quite similar and related.
+The basic process is to define some reference points that represent the target scale / alignment. plot? then by comparing a samples points to the reference points, we can calculate the scale factor to be applied, and the horizontal and vertical shifts to be applied.
+After some experiments and analysis, we decided to use these reference points/measurements as comparisons.
+Ref pts
+- we wanted to have the scale of the signer be as big as possible, so we lose as little info as possible by avoiding scaling down
+- We also wanted the scale to not be so big we cut off some info
+- from our analysis this scale results in the hands hardly ever being cut off from the edge Comparison
+- horizontal pos should be 0.5
+    - take weighted avg of face midpoint and shoulder midpoint
+- vertical pod should be approx A for shoulders midpoint and B for face midpoint
+    - take weighted avg of the two companions to get the offset
+- xscale
+- yScale
+An important point to mention is that for each series, we calculate these sfs and offsets based on an aggregate of the points on multiple frames, and then one sf/Forster value is applied to the full series.
+So within a series, the sense of scale & position is preserved.
+If the signer moves to the left in part of the video, we don’t shift them back to the center for those frames.

+Originally we used the median of all frames to calculate the reference points.
+The thinking was that the median would be less sensitive to outlier points due to something like above, the signer moving to the left.
+Or more commonly, their head tilting
+- [insert highest variance videos vs lowest variance videos] In the final iteration of the preprocessing, we moved to using the mean, not of the full series, but of just the frames before start/end frame.
+Our logic was that these frames are supposed to be when the signer is most stationary.
+So they will provide a better reference point for approximating the signers base position.
+As expected the variance of these points is less then the full video.

 ### Interpolating `none` frames
 *DRAFT*